robotframework/robotframework-RFCP-syllabus/basics.md

 ### Initialization files

-**TODO** Add for RPA - which section to use?

-A test suite created from a directory, can have similar settings as a suite created from a test case/RPA suite file.
+A test suite created from a directory, can have similar settings as a suite created from a test case suite file.
-Suite initialization files are similar to test case/RPA suite files, though they cannot have a `test case` section and not all settings are supported.
+Suite initialization files are similar to test case suite files, though they cannot have a `test case`section and not all settings are supported.
+An RPA task suite created from a directory, can have similar settings as a suite created from a task suite file.
+Suite initialization files are similar to RPA task suite files, though they cannot have a `tasks`section and not all settings are supported.
 An initialization file name must always be of the format `__init__.ext`, where the extension must be one of the supported file formats (typically `__init__.robot`).
 [[User Guide: Suite initialization files][UG Suite initialization files]]